psychotimmy/picomz-80k/README.md

 When a USB keyboard (standard versions) or terminal emulator (diag versions) plus a VGA display is connected, you will see:

 **  MONITOR SP-1002  **

 \*

 on the screen.

+The MZ-80K is the default emulator configuration.

-To toggle between the MZ-80K emulator (the default) and the MZ-80A emulator, press the 'A' button on your board.
+To boot the emulator into MZ-80A mode, press and hold the 'A' button on your Pico's carrier board at power on, until the SA-1510 monitor announces itself with a beep and:

+**  MONITOR SA-1510  **

+\*

+is displayed on the screen.

 If the Pico's green led (or RC2014 RP2040 VGA card's white led) is flashing quickly (200ms between flashes), this means that a USB keyboard has not been connected or recognised via a terminal emulator.